dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 In a real-world application, this data would probably be loaded via a call to a web service or a local data store.
 To learn more, take a look at the [stores tutorial](../comingsoon.html).
 {% endaside %}

-The state stored in the `ApplicationContext` is the same data used in the `App` module to initialize the `WorkerProperties`, but it is now decoupled into an isolated module that helps to understand and maintain the application.
-In general, the `main` module of an application should be concerned with initializing application wide state.
-Also, as we mentioned earlier, the `App` class only needed to manage the `WorkerProperties` state so that it could coordinate this through from and to it's children.
+The state stored in the `ApplicationContext` is the same data that was used in the previous version of the `App` module to initialize the `WorkerProperties`, but it is now decoupled into an isolated module that helps to understand and maintain the application.
+In general, the `main` module of an application should be concerned with initializing application-wide state.
+Also, as previously mentioned, the `App` class only needed to manage the `WorkerProperties` state so that it could coordinate change to its children.

 Now that we have the `ApplicationContext`, let's use it within our widgets.
-By creating an `Injector` and adding it to the `registry` created for the `projector`. `Injectors` are created using the `Injector` factory function from `@dojo/widget-core`.
+This is done by creating an `Injector` and making it available to the to widgets via a `registry`. `Injectors` are created using the `Injector` factory function from `@dojo/widget-core`.

 {% instruction 'Add the following imports to the `main` module.' %}